Confidence-Aware Graph Neural Networks for Learning Reliability Assessment Commitments: The Heuristic

 The last component of the \rac{} framework is the feasibility restoration.
-It is motivated by a key challenge faced in solving RAC (or SCUC in general): to find high-quality feasible solutions quickly \cite{chen2016improving,chen2022security}. \rac{} addresses this challenge with {\sc Predict-Repair-Optimize} heuristic, which is guaranteed to return a feasible solution.
-The {\sc Predict-Repair-Optimize} heuristic consists of three components; 1) fixing generator commitments with high-confidence predictions, 2) restoring feasibility, and 3) predicting active transmission constraints.
+It is motivated by a key challenge faced in solving RAC (or SCUC in general): to find high-quality feasible solutions quickly \cite{chen2016improving,chen2022security}. \rac{} addresses this challenge with \pro{} heuristic involving the feasibility restoration step, which is guaranteed to return a feasible solution.
+The \pro{} heuristic consists of four components; 1) estimating the active transmission constraints and add at the beginning of the iterative optimization procedure, 2) fixing generator commitments with high confidence, 3) executing the feasibility restoration step to repair the fixed commitments, and 4) solving the reduced RAC problem w.r.t. the remaining continuous variables.